juancarlospaco/awesome-streaming-tools/README.md

 ## Twire

-[Twire](https://f-droid.org/en/packages/com.perflyst.twire) is a is an open source Android Twitch Client app for Mobile, is a lot more lightweigth than the official app and the features are almost the same, copy&paste works, emoji and unicode works too.
+[Twire](https://f-droid.org/en/packages/com.perflyst.twire) is an open source Android Twitch Client app for Mobile, is a lot more lightweigth than the official app and the features are almost the same, copy&paste works, emoji and unicode works too.